-Generally dried herbs can be stored for one to two years without loss of potency.
-Herbs that have lost their fragrance or have faded colour are no longer as potent, and should be replaced with fresh stock.
+Generally, dried herbs can be stored for one to two years without loss of potency.
+Herbs that have lost their fragrance or have faded color are no longer as potent and should be replaced with fresh stock.

 Some herbs should be tinctured or infused in oil in their fresh state.
 These herbs lose their active constituents when they are dried.
 See the list at the end of this post for herbs that should be preserved fresh.
 If you aren’t sure if the herbs you are growing should be dried or used fresh, check out a reputable herbal such as this one.